mwaskom/Psych252/Week8/Mixed_models_tutorial.md

 Section Week 8 - Linear Mixed Models
 ========================================================
-Winter, B. (2013).
-Linear models and linear mixed effects models in R with linguistic applications. arXiv:1308.5499.
-[Link](http://arxiv.org/pdf/1308.5499.pdf)
+Much of the content adapted from **Winter, B. (2013).
+Linear models and linear mixed effects models in R with linguistic applications. arXiv:1308.5499.** [Link](http://arxiv.org/pdf/1308.5499.pdf)

 How is a linear mixed effects model different from the linear models we know already?